-The lifetime value of the first source component, $\tau{src,1}$, comprising the annihilations in the source itself and the surrounding Kapton® foil was found (371 ± 1) ps and it is in good agreement with values reported in the literature (in the range 368 - 386 ps for Kapton and NaCl source in [39, 41, 42], 385 ps for Kapton in [43]).
+The obtained lifetimes of the reference materials were found in very good agreement with the values reported in the literature (the details of this analysis are to be published in another paper).
+The lifetime value of the first source component, $\tau{src,1}$, comprising the annihilations in the source itself and the surrounding Kapton[®] foil was found (371 ± 1) ps and it is in good agreement with values reported in the literature (in the range 368 - 386 ps for Kapton and NaCl source in [33, 35, 36], 385 ps for Kapton in [37]).
 The second source component, $\tau{src,2}$, corresponding to the annihilations in the air between the source and the specimen, exhibits a lifetime value of (2.20 ± 0.03) ns and a small intensity of (2.0 ± 0.2) %.

-2.3.2 Doppler broadening spectroscopy
+2.3.3 Doppler broadening spectroscopy

-The coincidence Doppler broadening (CDB) spectrum provides the momentum distribution of the electrons in the material.
-Low momentum is associated to valence/free electrons found near open volume defects.
-High momentum is associated to core electrons and it can be used to determine the chemical environment around a positron-electron annihilation site.
+Positron annihilation spectroscopy (PAS) was used to determine the coincidence Doppler broadening (CDB) spectrum in the irradiated samples.
+The CDB spectrum provides the momentum distribution of the electrons in the material.
+Thereby low momentum is associated to valence/free electrons, which are found near open volume and high momentum is associated to core electrons, which can be used to determine the chemical environment around a positron-electron annihilation site.

-The CDB setup [44,45,18] consists of two movable high-purity Ge detectors (coaxial HPGe detector from Canberra type GC3018) with high-energy resolution (FWHM = 0.8 keV at 122 keV and FWHM = 1.8 keV at 1332 keV) and build-in preamplifier (model 2101P).
-Both the electronics as well as the hardware were optimized to measure highly active specimen with moderate detector dead time (< 20%) and very low background.
-The measurements were performed at room temperature using a 22 Na positron source.
+The CDB setup [38,39,15] consists of two movable high-purity Ge detectors (coaxial HPGe detector from Canberra type GC3018) with high-energy resolution (FWHM = 0.8 keV at 122 keV and FWHM = 1.8 keV at 1332 keV) and build-in preamplifier (model 2101P).
+A digital signal processor (DSP Canberra Model 2060) for each detector and personal computer with LabView acquisition board card were used to collect the spectra.
+Both the electronics (two detectors and coincidence) as well as the hardware (biological shielding and mobility of the detectors) were optimized to measure highly active specimen with moderate detector dead time (< 20%) and very low background.